Celia Harvey: General officer career

 Harvey was promoted to brigadier by 2017, at which time she was serving as assistant commander of Force Troops Command.
 On 4 June 2019 the then Defence Secretary Penny Mordaunt announced that Harvey would be promoted to the rank of major general and appointed deputy commander Field Army in March 2020.
-Harvey would become the third female major general in the British Army and the first from the reserve forces.
+Harvey would become the first female major general in the Field Army, the third female major general in the British Army and the first from the reserve forces.
 Harvey assumed the appointment on 11 March 2020, and was promoted to major-general at the same time.
 She retired from the Army on 4 December 2022.